euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 6. *Be reverse engineered.*

+   In this case *reverse engineering* refers to the ability to decode a Bloscpack compressed file after both the Bloscpack code and file-format specification have been lost.
+For NPY this can be achieved if one roughly knows what to look for, namely three metadata attributes and one plain data block.
+In the Bloscpack case, things are more difficult.
+First of all, the header does have a larger number of entries which must first be deciphered.
-   Since the data is compressed it will be very difficult to reverse engineer the format without the appropriate documentation.
+   Secondly the data is compressed and without knowledge of the compression scheme and implementation this will be very difficult to reverse engineer.

 7. *Allow memory-mapping of the data.*